A day in the life of a snow plow driver

 The plows have been working around the clock.

-"We are running all that equipment is running 24 hours a day," said Josh Soggie, Street Departments Crew Leader, City of Kennewick.
+"We are running all that equipment is running 24 hours a day," said Josh Soggie, Street Departments Crew Leader with the City of Kennewick.

 The snow plow drivers work split shifts.
-The shifts are broken up into twelve hours shifts, 10 am- 10 pm and 10 pm - 10 am.
+The shifts are broken up into twelve hour shifts, 10 a.m. to 10 p.m. and 10 p.m. to 10 a.m.

 Private snow plows are out there cleaning business parking lots too.

-Senske Services is working long hours to plow too.
+Senske Services is working long hours to plow.
 They focus on businesses who have accounts with them year round.
 They told us they are out there cleaning company parking lots with their smaller private plow.